NIH-NCPI/mapdragon-unified/readme.md

 ## Database Configuration

+This project supports two database configurations:

-This project uses **Google Cloud Firestore with MongoDB compatibility** instead of a local MongoDB instance.
-The Flask backend connects to Firestore using the MongoDB wire protocol via PyMongo.
+1. **Google Cloud Firestore with MongoDB compatibility** (Recommended for production)
+2. **Local MongoDB** (For local development)

+The Flask backend automatically detects which database to use based on the `DB_TYPE` environment variable and connects accordingly via PyMongo.

 ## Prerequisites